 I am still burnt out on this blog, that’s still a thing.
 Only a week since hiatus and I already wince at the thought of reviving my Homestuck posts, especially on a platform that’s not convenient at all for hosting these posts.
 I’m sick of gaining pretty much no traction because Blogger and search engines go together like jelly and hot dogs.
-I currently plan on switching to a different platform, maybe even purchasing a personal web domain because I’m 20 and that’s what 20-year-olds do.
+I currently plan on switching to a different platform, maybe even purchasing a personal web domain because I’m 20 and that’s what 20-year-olds do (EDIT: this has now been done).
 But for the time being, I might as well write a post providing my full thoughts on the Homestuck Epilogues.

 4/20, read through Meat: epilogues pretty good